How to Get a Medical Marijuana Card In Massachusetts

 Step 5: Register as a Patient with Revolutionary Clinics

 When the program approves you, you’ll be provided with a temporary ID that can be printed directly from your computer.
 The last step is to choose a reputable dispensary that will provide you with the best medical marijuana in MA.
-Simply fill out our New Member Form and Patient and Caregiver Waiver to become a patient with Revolutionary Clinics.
+Simply fill out our New Patient Intake Form to become a patient with Revolutionary Clinics.